evgenyneu/siba/README.md

 # Overview

 SIBA is a simple backup and restore utility.
 It implements daily backup rotation scheme.
-It is most suitable in sutuations when you need to have a history of backups and not just the last one.
-If run daily, SIBA retains full year history of backups by keeping only 23 files: 6 daily, 5 weekly and 12 monthly full backups.
+It is most suitable in sutuations when you need to have a history of backups.
+When run daily, SIBA retains full year history of backups by keeping 23 files in total: for the last 6 days, 5 weeks and 12 months.

 <img src="http://webdevelopercv.com/images/works/siba.png" width="326" height="326">

 ## Main features

-* **Easy to use.** Configure, backup and restore with a single command.
+* **Easy to use:** configure, backup and restore with a single command.
-* **Secure.** All backups are encrypted on your computer before reaching destination.
+* **Secure:** all backups are encrypted on your computer before reaching destination.
-* **Cross platform.** Runs on any computer with Ruby 1.9 or later.
+* **Cross platform:** runs on any computer with Ruby 1.9 or later.
-* **Easy to extend.** Developers can easily add new backup sources, archivers, encryptions and destinations.
+* **Easy to extend:** developers can easily add new backup sources, archivers, encryptions and destinations.
-* **Free and open source.** Use SIBA for any purpose without restrictions.
+* **Free and open source:** use SIBA for any purpose without restrictions.

 ## Installation